xpack-dev-tools/mingw-w64-gcc-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config win32-x64 -C ~/Work/xpack-dev-tools/mingw-w64-gcc-xpack.git
 ```

-About 80 minutes later, the output of the build script is a compressed
+About 140 minutes later (2h20), the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console